JeffreyShran/punfurl/README.md

 Think of it as all the different ways we can select the items (the order of the items doesn't matter), including selecting none, or all.

-This implemention also records the ordering where it can which is useful for api testing. i.e. We often see `company.xyz/api/v2/doctor/ward` but rarely see `company.xyz/doctor/ward/api/v2` so when we fuzz for `v2` at the end it's a wasted request (or thousand!)
+This implemention *does* record the ordering where it can which is useful for api testing. i.e. We often see `company.xyz/api/v2/doctor/ward` but rarely see `company.xyz/doctor/ward/api/v2` so when we fuzz for `v2` at the end it's a wasted request (or thousand!)

+The benefit of this approach is mainly time saving & reduced noise on the target server.
+Also, adding the logical ordering means that the few tests we complete (versus recursive brute-forcing) have a higher success rate than if it were randomised, although this is more notable for longer URL's than shorter one.